ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/partitioning_sd_and_making_emummc.md

 15. It will take 15 to 30 mins creating your emuMMC in the new sd partition.

-you can watch me making partition on my sd card in Hekate here.
+you can watch me making partition on my sd card and creating emuMMC in Hekate here.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5M7qJja0zB8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>